Note: This is a preliminary 2016 guide. Some data may change prior to the season opening.

 - Required licenses may be purchased through the Department’s Bismarck office, website or toll-free phone licensing system.

-- All 2015 spring light goose hunters must register with the Harvest Information Program prior to hunting.
-Resident hunters with valid 2014-15 licenses can get HIP registered through the Department’s website, or by calling 888-634-4798.
-Residents or nonresidents buying a new license can register with HIP through any of the Department’s three licensing options.
-HIP registration for the spring season is also valid for hunting migratory birds in fall 2015.
+- All 2016 spring light goose hunters must register with the Harvest Information Program prior to hunting.
+Hunters can get HIP registered through the Department’s website, or by calling 888-634-4798.
+HIP registration for the spring season is also valid for hunting migratory birds in fall 2016.

 - A federal waterfowl stamp is not required.